 What Is the ‘Design-Build’ Method of Project Delivery?

 With traditional Design-bid-build project delivery, a project owner employs separate teams of architects and builders.
-An alternative mode of management, the Design-Build system, combines design and construction together.
+An alternative mode of management, the Design-Build system, combines design and construction.
 The designers and builders work together from the beginning of a contract up to its end.

 While it may not seem that there should be dramatic differences between the two systems, the more modern Design-Build approach comes with distinct advantages.